-Note: Refer to this article for instructions on setting up manual failover.
+Refer to this article for instructions on setting up manual failover.
 This can be used for CNAME and other record types compatible with a failover configuration.

-Step 1: Configure an Monitor
+Step 1: Configure a monitor

 If you're using NS1's built-in monitoring, follow the instructions for creating a PING or TCP monitor.
 Alternatively, NS1 provides pre-configured integrations with the following third-party monitoring services: